 Although chocolate is common, you will find that this is a unique gift.
-It is delicious chocolate in the shapes of keys and locks.
+Cagi de Reves is delicious chocolate in the shapes of keys and locks.
 The name of the shop is a combination of the Japanese word “kagi” meaning key, and the French “reves” meaning dreams.
 They do sell plenty of other chocolates, but the keys are the most charming and can be given as a romantic souvenir!

 Cagi de Reves (Japanese only)

 Another airport find are the lucky cat souvenirs, called “maneki neko” in Japanese meaning “inviting cat”.
 Normally you can see these guys in many shops, especially restaurants with one paw lifted.
-If it’s the right, the cat means to bring in money.
-If they’re lifting the left paw, they will bring you good luck.
+If it’s the right paw, the cat means to bring in money.
+If they’re lifting the left paw, it means they will bring you good luck.
 Pay attention to which paw is lifted when you grab one of these for a loved one at home!

-Osaka Petit Banana is a fluffy, custard cream-filled cake with, as you may have guessed, bananas in the filling.
+Osaka Petit Banana is a fluffy, custard cream-filled cake with, as you may have guessed from the name, bananas in the filling.
 It is wrapped in small pieces to make it easier to distribute among your family and friends when you get back!
 They won’t be disappointed in the cake’s light texture and delicious, sweet flavor.

 Madame Shinco makes beautiful, colorful cakes with natural ingredients.
 There are so many delights to choose from that you may want to buy them all!
 From colorful roll cakes with patterns and interesting flavors to seasonal treats (like the elaborate and cute Christmas cakes!) you will certainly find something for you at this shop.
 Their ring-shaped baumkuchen cakes are probably their most popular items.

 Madame Shinco (Japanese only)

 These colorful treats come on their own or in many flavors to a box!
 They have strawberry, green tea, purple sweet potato, maple, brown sugar, and camembert cheese!
 They are a sweet gift to give to anyone who is willing to try several flavors!
 Their taste is a mix of sweet and salty, soft and crunchy.
 Definitely worth a try!